Welcome

 Museum

-In his book Tools for Conviviality, the Austrian philosopher Ivan Illich suggested our modern tools—machines and technologies and such—inadvertently undermine our human ability to think for ourselves.
+In his book Tools for Conviviality, the Austrian philosopher Ivan Illich suggested our modern tools—machines and technologies and such—might inadvertently undermine our human ability to think for ourselves and to express our creativity.

 What is a convivial tool?

 Consider a pencil, for example.
 It has many uses, and it's up to us how we might use it to apply our creativity.
 We might write a letter to a friend or draw a picture.
-(You might call to mind many other potential uses.)
+We might sketch out an idea.
+(You are probably thinking of many other uses).
 In this way, a pencil invites us to be a better version of ourselves—creative and social.
-Modern machines, according to Illich, restrict us.
-We conform to the predetermined function of the machine.
-I'm writing this on a keyboard; however, I cannot draw on the keyboard in the same way I could with a pencil.
-(There is another application for that).
-The keyboard is specialized; it requires specialized knowledge, limiting accessibility and user control.
+Modern machines, according to Illich, might sometimes inadvertently restrict us.
+This is because we might without realizing it, conform to the predetermined function of the machine.
+I'm writing this on a keyboard; however, I cannot use the letters on the keypad in the same way I could scribble out something original on a piece of paper with a pencil.
+(There is another app for that).

 The pencil is just itself.
 Waiting for me and my thoughts to arrive.